nanoflite/nanojs/README.md

-# n - nanoJS
+# nanojs - (dom, state, router, model, component, utils)

 *A minimal reactive framework, (some) batteries included*

-nanoJS is a lightweight framework designed to provide essential reactive programming features for web applications.
+nanojs is a lightweight framework designed to provide essential reactive programming features for web applications.
 Its minimalistic approach allows developers to efficiently manage state and DOM updates with simplicity and ease.

 ## Key Features